 How would you know the platform that is best for you among the numerous blogging platforms available on the web.

-Below is a list of a few briefly highlighting their features, pros and cons to help you make a wise choice that would be suitable for your blog either business or personal.
+Below is a list of a few briefly highlighting their features, pros and cons to help you make a wise choice that would be suitable for your blogging experience when you want to start a blog either for business or personal.

 The WordPress.org need paid facilities like a registered domain name and web host, but this package come with higher efficiency, better performance and good control.
-Business intended blogs should run on this package while personal blogs may still consider WordPress.com, but limited in terms of control and package.
+Business intended blogs (when you want to make money online) should run on this package while personal blogs may still consider WordPress.com, but limited in terms of control and package.

 It does not allow upload of downloaded templates and plugins, advert placement on blog like Adsense, changing of fonts etc. With all these, WordPress is still by far the preferred blog software and one of the best blogging platforms.